Oleg52/ModToolDocs/docs/race-settings/map-options/overview.md

 You can also save and restore whole map with all the settings, except for photo.<br>
 **WARNING:** saved file is only valid in scope of the game version that is was saved on, it means that after next DLC previously saved map files become invalid.

 Saved templates and race options files are independant to game updates.

-Race options file contains some basic map configuration like title, description, type, etc.
+Race options file contains all settings from all sub tabs under Map Options, except for title, description and trigger.
+Also it saves available vehicles for random transform race type.